 This library looks at how the complexity of the problem grows with increasing NX and NY; how the computing time increases; how the various full, banded and sparse approaches perform.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-WATHEN is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+wathen is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 CG, a C++ library which implements a simple version of the conjugate gradient (CG) method for solving a system of linear equations of the form A*x=b, suitable for situations in which the matrix A is positive definite (only real, positive eigenvalues) and symmetric.

 LINPACK_D, a C++ library which factors and solves linear systems using double precision real arithmetic, by Jack Dongarra, Jim Bunch, Cleve Moler, Pete Stewart.

 SPARSE_DISPLAY, a C++ library which can read information defining a matrix of numbers and display the sparsity pattern or location of the nonzero elements using gnuplot.
 This operation is already available in the built-in MATLAB "spy" command.

 TEST_MAT, a C++ library which defines test matrices for which some of the determinant, eigenvalues, inverse, null vectors, P*L*U factorization or linear system solution are already known, including the Vandermonde and Wathen matrix.